felleslosninger/eidas-connector/docker/connector/README.md

 How to replace:
 1. Look for ENCRYPT_KEYSTORE_BASE64 in the cd-repo.
 2. Update keystore file with new certificate.
 Keep same aliases, subject and issuer etc for your mental health
-3. The subject of the new certificate must encrypt-certificate-issuer in vault exactly
+3. The subject of the new certificate must match encrypt-certificate-issuer in vault exactly
 4. Encode to base64.
 5. Replace value in Vault.